-July is a celebratory month when the weather hotting up and the holiday season getting into full swing.
+July is a celebratory month with the weather hotting up and the holiday season getting into full swing.
 Much of the produce available can be prepared and served very simply – especially when freshly picked.
 This month used to be called Quintilis – the Roman word for “fifth” as it was the fifth month of the Roman year but was later changed to July by Julius Caesar.
 It’s a full on month in UK gardens, when much of our soft fruit is in season and wild flowers are putting on a great display.
 Kitchen gardeners are rewarded for all their hard work with much to harvest!

 Whether you grow your own, buy from farmshops, supermarkets or veg vans, there’s a huge array of native produce on offer.